QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Pricing/Structural Costs.md

 ## 3.2 Structural costs

 To provide continued use of the weather data application, a monthly sum will be needed for for example hosting.
-In addition to that, the servicedesk employees will need to be paid.
+In addition to that, the service desk employees will need to be paid.
 Due to situations like these, the following structural costs have been defined:

 __For the client:__